rollins-cms/mat310-spr20/sprint0/sprint0.md

 # Reality Check:
   * On Wednesday, do basic team setup and introductions.
-  * TODO by next class (note that this encompasses a week of work because of the MLK holiday):  Setup team communication.
+  * TODO by next class (note that this encompasses a week of work because of the MLK holiday):  ASSIST survey.
+Setup team communication.
 Get Trello accounts and do Scrum reading.
 Skim problem set, noting problems you have no idea where to start or are confused by.
-Read and work through textbook readings.
+Start reading and working through textbook readings.
   * Wednesday class: Make sure everyone's on Trello.
 Do sprint planning meeting.
 Discuss the definitions of Scrum if there are any questions.
 Enter deliverables on Trello, categorize them into In-Progress and Backlog, and assign topics based on topics you had issues with.
 Start problem sets together.
 File any expert requests you need.
   * TODO by next class: Have "rough draft" answers for all problems in problem set.
 Some may still need group discussion or further clarification.
   * Monday: Do final check of problem set.
 Make sure problem set is neat, tidy, and meets guidelines.
 Turn in your problem set at the end of class.